ziejka/design-patterns/README.md

 # Design Patters examples with React

-This is an educational purpose project to create the closest to real-life possibilities for implementing given design pattern
+This is an educational purpose project to create the closest to real-life possibilities for implementing given design pattern using TypeScript and React

 ## List of Patters
   1. Command pattern task description and premises [here](/src/CommandPattern/README.md)